 Dec 20, 2022

 You probably know the feeling.
 A complicated task on your to-do list.
 A problem you don’t quite know how to solve.
 That mounting pile of emails.
-And then in comes that antsy creep of dread and inactivity otherwise known as procrastination.
+And then in comes the antsy creep of dread and inactivity otherwise known as procrastination.